What Does Waterproof and Breathability Mean for Clothing?

-If you are an active outdoors enthusiast and you want to boost your performance a breathable garment will ensure this enables this to happen.
+If you are an active outdoors enthusiast and you want to boost your performance, a breathable garment helps this to happen.
 Breathability is a crucial element in the technicalities of performance wear.

 The breathability of fabric that has a continuous motion of absorbing and releasing moisture, such as sweat, should have a higher perspiring capacity within it.

 If you were buying footwear, you should also buy shoes, boots, etc with a breathability fabric as this can prevent blisters.
-An excess of moisture build up from a non-breathable boot can cause excess sweat, causing rubbing and, which, in turn leads to blistering.
+An excess of moisture build-up from a non-breathable boot can cause excess sweat, causing rubbing and lead to blistering.